aayusharyan/kh-fsd-weekday-may-30-2022/Jul-13/README.md

 Task 1 -> Create an object and get the keys using Object.keys and then loop on it and print values of that key.

+Task 1 -> Create an object and get the keys using Object.keys and then loop on it and print values of that key.
+Task 1 -> Create an object and get the keys using Object.keys and then loop on it and print values of that key.
+Task 1 -> Create an object and get the keys using Object.keys and then loop on it and print values of that key.